 Present and planned land uses in the area, including agricultural and open-space lands.
 Brisbane includes a mix of land uses, including residential, a significant concentration of office parks, a municipal marina, and commercial areas in Brisbane Village and along Visitacion and Bayshore Avenues.
 A developer has submitted plans to the City of Brisbane to remediate and regenerate the 680-acre Baylands site into a mixed-use development incorporating open space, commercial/retail uses, and 4,400 new housing units.
 This project is still undergoing environmental review and has not been considered by the City Council.
 Present and probable need for public services and services in the area.
 Based on a review of ABAG population projections, growth within the City of Brisbane is expected to be 1,000 persons over the next 25 years.
 The City has adequate capacity to serve the projected population increase.
 Present capacity of public facilities and adequacy of public services that the agency provides or is authorized to provide.
 The City is providing an acceptable level of service through in-house operations for most services and some contract services.
 Water and sewer facilities are being maintained and an updated Master Plan is being developed.
-Existence of any social or economic communities of interest in the area if the commission determines they are relevant to the agency.
-None have been identified.
-Present and probable needs for those public facilities and services of any disadvantaged unincorporated communities within the existing sphere of influence.
-There are no disadvantaged unincorporated communities (DUCs) within or contiguous to the City of Brisbane sphere of influence.
+Existence of any social or economic communities of None have been identified.

+interest in the area if the commission determines they are relevant to the agency.
+Present and probable needs for those public There are no disadvantaged unincorporated facilities and services of any disadvantaged tes of any disadvantaged communities (DUCs) within or contiguous to the unincorporated communities within the existing City of Brisbane sphere of influence. sphere of influence.